Build large-scale neural systems

 Let us extend Nengo to include a new tool for your team.
 Automate model building, convert non-spiking to spiking networks, visualize complex time-varying data and more.

 Nengo was used to create Spaun, the world’s largest functional brain model, combining many different kinds of models into a single comprehensive whole.
 It can see, write, reason, and follow simple commands.
 Spaun has been featured in hundreds of media stories from around the world.
-Right now we consider it research, but it hints at the power and flexibility of Nengo.
+Right now we consider it research, based on the book “How to Build a Brain,” but it hints at the power and flexibility of Nengo.